guoping0408/AI-application/README.md

 <img src="https://github.com/guoping0408/AI-application/blob/master/Images/label.png">

 Also notice that I've comment out the **model-cache=file:** above.
-After your first run, your TX2 will create a **.cache** file in the same folder as the **.so** file.
+After your first run, your TX2 will create a **.cache** file in the same folder as the **.caffemodel** file.
 The .cache file will store some key information so that when you run the secnod time, we no longer need to wait for a long time while initiating the inference process.
 (When you uncomment the model-cache=file, remember to replace my .cache file with yours.)

 Finally, when we run the nvgstiva-app using the new config.txt, for example,